1997 Internationaux de Strasbourg

 The 1997 Internationaux de Strasbourg was a women's tennis tournament played on outdoor clay courts in Strasbourg, France that was part of Tier III of the 1997 WTA Tour.
-It was the eleventh edition of the tournament and was held from May 19 through May 24, 1997.
+It was the eleventh edition of the tournament and was held from 19 May until 24 May 1997.
 First-seeded Steffi Graf, who competed on a wildcard, won the singles title.